top of page

 2. Hardware Deep Dive (Buckles, Adjusters, Snap Hooks, Keepers)

 Inspect all metal bits for cracks, corrosion, burrs, or bends from past loads.
 Tug snap hooks and adjusters to ensure gates spring shut smoothly without roll-out risk and rollers spin freely—no binding or slipping under firm pull.
 Quick-connect buckles must overlap securely; simulate a light load by yanking.
 In salty WA coastal jobs, rust eating 5% of metal thickness is a no-go.
-Deformation tests involve flexing and twisting gently; any warp means retire it.
+Deformation tests involve gently flexing and twisting; any warp means retire it.
 Document with close-up shots.

 3. Attachments Check (Lanyards, Shock Absorbers, SRLs)